solectrus/solectrus/README.md

 # SOLECTRUS

+SOLECTRUS is a smart photovoltaic dashboard that shows your energy production and usage.
+It also calculates costs and savings, helping you get the most out of your solar system.

-Photovoltaic Dashboard, read here about the motivation (in German): https://ledermann.dev/blog/2021/02/03/photovoltaik-dashboard-als-web-applikation/
+Read here about the motivation (in German): https://ledermann.dev/blog/2021/02/03/photovoltaik-dashboard-als-web-applikation/

 ![Screenshot](screenshot.webp)